uio-carpentry/organisational/workshop_operations/checklists.md

 * if needed, find date(s) and ask University Library to book a room
 * generate the workshop website at uio-carpentry dot github dot com using template from https://github.com/swcarpentry/workshop-template
+* inform the helpers of the subject, room, etc
 * organise pre-workshop meeting with the other instructors and the helpers

 ## A Week Before